How to Batch Transcribe Multiple Videos at Once

 • Web app: app.vidnotes.app

-• iOS: Download from the App Store
+• iOS: App Store

-• Chrome extension: Available in Chrome Web Store
+• Chrome extension: Chrome Web Store

-• Android: Coming soon
+• Android: coming soon

 Conclusion